presnick/ProgramsInformationPeople/_sources/Assignments/ps3.rst

        ====

-       import test
-       print "\n\n---\n"
-       print "There are no tests for this problem."
+       print("There are no tests for this problem.")

 5. Write code to open the file ``about_programming.txt`` and assign the **number of lines** in the file to the variable ``file_lines_num``.